alex-bork/alex-bork/README.md

 ### Hi there 👋
+my name is Alex and I am a Software Developer who is mainly focused on the following tech stack:

+- SAP
+- Python
+- HTML/CSS/JavaScript

 <!--
 **alex-bork/alex-bork** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.